NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Choosing Univariate Drift Detection Methods
 ===========================================

-The data experiments presented in this page show how the Univariate Drift Detection methods available in NannyML respond to data distribution shifts of selected type and magnitude.
+The data experiments presented in this page show how the univariate drift detection methods available in NannyML respond to data distribution shifts of selected type and magnitude.
 The main purpose is to build an intuition and help to chose the right method given the type (categorical vs. continuous) and distribution of the variable that we want to monitor.
 Some of